TVR: Layton Sports Cars and Grantura Engineering

 In October 1958, TVR's debt with the bank was nearing £10,000.
 At that point in the year, the factory had completed as few as ten cars, and orders from the United States had almost ceased due to the lack of sales success there.
 All of this was of little concern to TVR director and financier Fred Thomas, as he had apparently intended to close TVR and use the failure as a tax loss to benefit his own engineering firm.
 In actuality, the directors decided on 30 October that the company would be dissolved and re-formed as Layton Sports Cars Ltd. When the new company began trading in December 1958, the directors voted to immediately inject £15,000 to expand the workforce and build stocks of car components.
 In February 1959, a sister company was formed under the name Grantura Engineering Ltd. to avoid incurring the UK's Purchase Tax on sales of the cars (which were then still being offered as kits); Purchase Tax would not be applied to kit cars that were purchased from a different company than that which supplied the mechanical components.

 TVR received some positive publicity when Autocar magazine dedicated three pages in its March 1959 issue to a technical description of the Grantura Mk1.
-Unfortunately, the company continued to struggle with the rate of production, still only able to build about one car per month.
+The company continued to struggle with the rate of production, still only able to build about one car per month.
 With the order backlog having grown to around fifteen cars by the end of March, the board voted to replace Trevor Wilkinson with Henry Moulds as the new production manager.
 Moulds was a car enthusiast and friend of Bunty Scott-Moncrieff.
 Wilkinson would remain involved with the company, although his influence had been diminished by the appointment of Moulds as the new manager.